 These baked sweet potato chips are thin—thinner than many versions of store-bought chips—so they are easy for little ones to much.
 That said, if you have a younger toddler who’s closer to their first birthday than their second and they have not eaten many crunchy foods, you may want to wait until they are a little older.
 (My daughter got a small piece of tortilla chip stuck in her throat a few months ago and while she was totally fine, it was scary for everyone and she still talks about it.)
 Then again, if they are comfortable with all sorts of textures, use your wise mama judgement and let them have at it.Print

 You can make as many chips at a time as will fit onto the number of baking sheets that will fit into your oven.
-I used 1/2 of a large sweet potato, halved, spread onto two standard size baking sheets.
+(Mine fits two baking sheets which is about what you need for 1 medium sweet potato.)
 The serving size entirely depends on who’s eating—and how willing they are to share!
-Want something a little sweeter?
-You can do these exact same instructions with an apple!

 - 1 medium sweet potato